aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/outputting-sequential-data/_index.md

 **Note –** You can normally apply this approach to a chart dynamically populated with data.

-The following code example shows how to set chart series names dynamically.
+The following code example demonstrates how to set chart series names dynamically.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Reporting%20engine%20template%20-%20Chart.docx).

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-LINQ-ChartSeries-SetChartSeriesNameDynamically.cs" >}}